wp-plugins/improvely-for-woocommerce/readme.txt

 == Description ==

-* Measure your advertising, social media marketing and SEO results.
 * Identify the source of every purchase - what sites, searches, ads and keywords bring customers to your shop.
-* Track the costs, revenue and profit from all your online advertising on Google AdWords, Microsoft AdCenter, Facebook, and everywhere else you advertise.
+* Track the performance of all your online marketing at AdWords, Bing Ads, Facebook and everywhere else you advertise.
+* Monitor your ads for click fraud &mdash; protect your budget from competitors and bots!

 Improvely makes you a smarter store owner.
 You'll know exactly how each of your new customers found your store without asking them - the specific website link they clicked, search they typed into Google, or ad they clicked to get to your site.
 All you need is WooCommerce, an Improvely account and about 60 seconds...